 - what they are currently reading

 A similar meme is by Taking on a World of Words.

-I am currently reading Our wives under the sea by Julia Armfield.
+I am currently reading the people in the trees by Only Yanagihara.

 And that’s my week in the books!
 What are you reading this week?
 Let me know in the comments! 😎